s-victor/TinyPedal/docs/customization.md

 ## Classes preset
 **Classes preset is used for displaying name & color that matches specific vehicle classes.**

-Classes preset can be customized by accessing `Vehicle class editor` from `Config` menu in main window.
+Classes preset can be customized by accessing `Vehicle class editor` from `Tools` menu in main window.
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `classes.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.